jrb00013/jrb00013/README.md

 ## About Me

 I'm an AI Systems Engineer at [Genaiva](https://www.genaiva.io) who graduated from West Virginia University in 2025.
 I'm taking a break from this GitHub profile to contribute to the development of scalable voice AI assistants for restauraunts at my current position.
-On top of my new job, I've worked on everything from designing electrical circuits and real-time robotics to developing full-stack websites and deploying AI-powered applications.
+On top of my new job, I serve as a Lead AI Systems Engineer at a R&D group that I founded called [Deepiri](github.com/team-deepiri).
+I've worked on pretty much on everything from designing electrical circuits and real-time robotics to developing full-stack microservices apps and deploying AI-powered frameworks.

 I served as a team lead for the WVU Autonomous Racing Team, which competed at the 2024 International F1Tenth Grand Prix in Niagara Falls, Canada, where we secured [2nd Place](https://media.statler.wvu.edu/news/2024/09/24/wvu-f1tenth-team-places-second-in-international-competition).